|

 Tools Required

-Usually, when dealing with spring-free trampolines, it’s ideal to avoid power tools as it’s unnecessary and will only increase the chance of frame damage.
+Usually, when dealing with spring-free trampolines, it’s ideal to avoid power tool as it’s unnecessary and will only increase the chance of frame damage.
 So, these are all the things you will need:

 • Wrench